The Birth Fathers Role in Choosing Adoption

-Of course, that’s not always the case — and if you are a potential birth father interested in pursuing adoption, it may be difficult for you to find answers to your questions.
-Questions like:
+If you are wondering about a father putting a child up for adoption, it may be difficult for you to find answers to questions like:

 “Can a father give a child up for adoption?
 What is the father’s role in the adoption process?
 What if I want adoption, but the mother doesn’t?
 Is this my choice, too?”